zwicker-group/py-pde/README.md

 result.plot()                                 # plot the resulting field
 ```

-A convenient feature of the package is that PDEs can also be specified by simply
-writing the expressions of the evolution rate.
+PDEs can also be specified by simply writing expressions of the evolution rate.
 For instance, the
 [Cahn-Hilliard equation](https://en.wikipedia.org/wiki/Cahn–Hilliard_equation)
 can be implemented as